ElemeFE/element/.github/CONTRIBUTING.en-US.md

 npm run dist
 ```

-## Component Develop Guide
+## Component Developing Guidelines
-- Use `make new` to create project directory about component, which include test codes, entry file, config of cooking, documentation and `package.json`.
+- Run `make new` to create project directory for a new component.
+Test codes, entry file, cooking config, documentation and `package.json` are included.
-- Refer to `Button` to create nested component.
+- Refer to `Button` for nested components.
-- Refer to `Select` to create component depends on other coponents.
+- Refer to `Select` for components that depend on other components.

-## Style Guide
+## Code Style
-All JavaScript must adhere to  [ESLint](https://github.com/ElemeFE/eslint-config-elemefe).
+Just comply with the [ESLint](https://github.com/ElemeFE/eslint-config-elemefe) configuration of [ElemeFE](https://github.com/elemefe).